 Waterloo, ON N2J 2Z5

 IMS will investigate all complaints.
-If it finds a complaint justified, IMS will attempt to resolve it.
-If necessary, IMS will modify its policies and procedures to ensure that other individuals will not experience the same problem.
+If IMS finds a complaint justified, IMS will attempt to resolve it.
+If necessary, IMS will modify its policies and procedures to ensure that other individuals will not experience the same issue.

 If individuals are not satisfied with the way IMS has responded to their complaint, they can contact the Federal Privacy Commissioner.